Skip to content

 Krusteaz

-With 15 grams of protein per serving, this mix won't leave your stomach grumbling an hour after sitting down to breakfast.
+With 15 grams of protein per serving, this healthy pancake mix won't leave your stomach grumbling an hour after sitting down to breakfast.
 While at first glance, the calorie and sodium content may seem a bit high, the serving size for this mix is large: Krusteaz' serving calls for half a cup of mix whereas other mixes usually state a ⅓-cup serving.
 It's made with wheat flour, wheat protein isolate, and buttermilk, among a few other simple components—and zero artificial ingredients.

 To add some healthy fats to the mix, consider layering your stack with a bit of almond butter.
 "Almond butter is a very good source of Vitamin E, a powerful antioxidant that plays a role in reducing inflammation and improving heart health," Mashni says.

-The 3 Worst Pancake Mixes
+The 3 Unhealthiest Pancake Mixes

-Mrs. Butterworth's Epic Fruity Pebbles Pancake Mix
+Worst: Mrs. Butterworth's Epic Fruity Pebbles Pancake Mix

 mrs butterworth's epic fruity pebbles pancake kit